-- Additional details for a job can be viewed by opening its Job Details page. - Within the Job Details page you can view the specifics of the job including build time, author, material requirements, number of layers, and slice height. - Pressing the Zoom In button within the page will provide a detailed view of what the job will look like once it has been successfully built.
+- Additional details for a job can be viewed by opening its Job Details page. - Within the Job Details page you can view the specifics of the job including build time, author, material requirements, number of layers, slice height, and Insight version that the job was compiled with. - Pressing the Zoom In button within the page will provide a detailed view of what the job will look like once it has been successfully built.
 Pressing the Zoom Out button will close this view and return you to the Job Details page. - Pressing the Print button within the Job Details page will select the job for building.